 References made to individual securities do not constitute a recommendation to buy, sell or hold any security, investment strategy or market sector, and should not be assumed to be profitable.
-Janus Henderson Investors, its affiliated advisor, or its employees, may have a position in the securities mentioned fund's small credit beta overweight relative to the benchmark.
-Conversely, sector allocation detracted from relative returns, with the overweight position in construction and materials being the main detractor.
+Janus Henderson Investors, its affiliated advisor, or its employees, may have a position in the securities mentioned.